JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 [Transition to next topic:]

+The serverless value proposition then reduces to a product packaging
+issue: "For sale: we built these massive, internet scale services.
+In order for you to be able to conveniently use them, we built plug-in mechanisms where you can tack on in your little bit of compute logic which we will run on AWS Lambda."
+That is still really valuable but it is no longer core to an architect's design goals; it is becoming simply how things are billed.

 Why serverless, especially as Lambda and Docker become more similar?
 Think of it in terms of 12-factor app design.
 Serverless/serverless-first ensures that the architecture's